 A Data Monitoring Committee (DMC) will monitor safety and effectivenss data from this study.
 The voting members of the committee are external to the Sponsor.
 The members of the DMC must not be involved with the study in any other way (e.g., they cannot be study Investigators) and must have no competing interests that could affect their roles with respect to the study.
-The DMC will consist of 3 members including one pharmacoepidemiologist, one vaccinologist and one statistician.
-The DMC will review the available data from the study and the updated study protocol sections.
+The DMC will consist of 3 members including one pharmacoepidemiologist, one vaccinologist/virologist/pediatrician and one statistician.
+The DMC will review the available data from the study including the interim analysis data.
+The pre-specified criteria for the interim analysis will be defined in the DMC charter.